Linaro/lite_bootstrap_server/README.md

 `1635511354607407000`) that is added to the certificate before sending it back to the requesting device.

-It can be retrieved from a certificate via the serial number field, for
+It can be retrieved using the `/api/v1/ds/{uuid}` endpoint, or from a certificate file directly via the serial number field, for example:
-example:

 > The example belows assumes a specific device UUID, and `MBP2021.local` as the local hostname.
 These values will vary from one machine to another.